Prashanth Neel

 Prashanth Neelakantapuram (born 4 June 1980), commonly known as Prashanth Neel, is an Indian film director and screenwriter who works in Kannada and Telugu films.
-He debuted with the Kannada action-thriller Ugramm (2014) and later directed the KGF franchise (2018–present), whose second part became the highest-grossing Kannada film of all-time.
+He debuted with the action-thriller Ugramm (2014) and later directed the KGF franchise (2018–2022), whose second part became the highest-grossing Kannada film of all-time.

 Subsequently, Neel had his maiden Telugu film release with Salaar: Part 1 – Ceasefire (2023).
+He is the recipient of a National Film Award and a SIIMA Award.

 Personal life

 Prashanth Neelakantapuram was born on 4 June 1980 in a Telugu family settled in Bangalore.
 His parents are Subhash and Bharathi, and their family hails from Neelakantapuram village, near Madakasira in Andhra Pradesh.
 He regularly visits his native place, Neelakantapuram, where his father's tomb is located.
 He shortened his eponymous surname to Neel.

 Neel married Likitha in 2010.
 The couple has a daughter and son.
 Neel's sister is married to actor Sriimurali, who eventually starred in Neel's directorial debut Ugramm.
 Neel is a first cousin of former Andhra Pradesh state minister, Raghu Veera Reddy and is also a cousin of Telugu film actor, Aadarsh Balakrishna.